 Gold Nugget Museum, Paradise

 This is one of the saddest entries in 50 plus DC.
 In late September 2018 we visited the town of Paradise, stopping at the Gold Nugget Museum where we were given a great welcome and a guided tour by one of the docents.
 Just six weeks later the town of Paradise was virtually destroyed when the Camp Fire swept through the area.
-At the time of writing over 70 people had been confirmed dead and the number listed as missing at one point exceeded 1,300.
-The wildfire was so intense that finding and identifying victims will be a very slow process and some may never be found.
+At the time of writing 86 people had been confirmed dead The intensity of the wildfire made finding and identifying victims a very slow process.
 The Gold Nugget Museum was totally destroyed in the fire and we do not know the fate of the people that we met there.
 Here, in memory of the now destroyed town and those who lost their lives, we have posted a photograph of the exterior of the museum prior to its destruction and a couple of shots taken inside the museum and its grounds.
 Click Tab 2 to see Nuggetville (preserved buildings from Paradise’s early days as a gold town) or click Tab 3 to see an unusual 1909 Brush One Cylinder Car that was on display inside the museum.